tlswg/tls13-spec/draft-ietf-tls-tls13.md

   The use of MD5, SHA-1, and SHA-224 are deprecated.
 The md5_RESERVED
   and sha224_RESERVED values MUST NOT be offered by any implementations.
-  The sha1_RESERVED value SHOULD NOT be offered, however clients willing to negotiate use of TLS 1.2 MAY offer support for SHA-1 in the near term for backwards compatibility with old servers.
+  The sha1_RESERVED value SHOULD NOT be offered, however clients willing to negotiate use of TLS 1.2 MAY offer support for SHA-1 for backwards compatibility with old servers.

 signature
 : This field indicates the signature algorithm that may be used.